As much as I wish there was a sure-fire, fool-proof way to avoid all clutter for good… there’s not!

 - Piles of junk mail you could have tossed before it even entered your home.

-- Fun freebies and hand-me-downs from friends that you really don’t need or have room for, but it might be fun to have a few more _________.
+- Fun freebies and hand-me-downs from friends that you really don’t need or have room for, but… they’re free.

 - Everything from your parents’ or grandparents’ home after they passed away.